alisaifee/coredis/docs/source/index.rst

 - Responses are mapped as closely from :term:`RESP` <-> python types as possible.

-For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see :ref:`api:command wrappers`) and the :ref:`handbook/index:handbook`.
+For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to encapsulate recommended patterns (see :ref:`api:command wrappers`) and the :ref:`handbook/index:handbook`.

 .. warning:: The command API does **NOT** mirror the official python :pypi:`redis` client.
    For details about the high level differences refer to :ref:`history:divergence from aredis & redis-py`